matteobaccan/owner/README.md

 The approach used by OWNER APIs, is to define a Java interface associated to a Java properties file.

-Suppose your property file is ServerConfig.properties:
+Suppose your properties file is ServerConfig.properties:

     port=80
     hostname=foobar.com